Taapeli/stk-addons/GrampsUtils/gramps50/plugins/PlaceTool/README.md

 "Edit > Undo Setting place properties".

 This gramplet does not have direct support for filters.
 The "Filter" gramplet can be used to search for the places that need changes.

+This gramplet can only be added on the Places view and it requires Gramps 5.x.